drpetersonfernandes/SimpleLauncher/README.md

 This emulator loads games extracted from ISO files into a folder.<br>
 To launch a specific game, it searches for a file named EBOOT.BIN located inside the PS3_GAME\USRDIR\ or USRDIR\ directories.
 This makes it tricky to configure these games in an emulator frontend.
 The quickest and easiest solution we found was to create BAT files that can launch the game with ease.
 These BAT files can then be configured in Simple Launcher to be treated as games.<br>
 When configuring this system in "system.xml" you should set `<FormatToSearch>bat</FormatToSearch>` as shown below.<br>
 We have created a utility that can generate these BAT files for you.
-Please see the section "Related Utilities" for more information.
+Please see the section "Related Utilities" for more information.<br><br>

 ```xml
 <SystemConfig>